hpdobrica/digital-garden-public/Book - Site Reliability Engineering.md

 # 9 - Simplicity

 - goal of sre is to keep agility and stability in balance in the system
+- software simplicity is a prerequisite to reliability
 - reliable processes tend to increase developer agility, allowing developers to focus on things that matter (functionality and performance)
 - essential complexity vs accidental complexity
 	- essential complexity cannot be removed from a problem definition